The Most Common Types of Bone Grafting

 • Nerve Repositioning: The nerve that gives feeling to the bottom lip and chin is known as the inferior alveolar nerve.
 Sometimes this nerve must be relocated in order to place a lower jaw implant.
 The nerve is moved, and the pockets left behind are filled with bone grafting material to prepare for a dental implant.

-If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Vero Beach Office Phone Number (772) 770-9191.
+If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Vero Beach Surgical Arts Phone Number (772) 770-9191.

 Comments are closed.